Assessing Damage After a Disaster

 If a federal major disaster declaration is declared, Public Assistance can help eligible governmental subdivisions and certain nonprofits with grant assistance for repairs to infrastructure and response costs.

-Additional counties are expected to be added to the request for either Individual Assistance or Public Assistance damage assessments as the Missouri State Emergency Management Agency receives more information from local officials.
-At the time of the original request to FEMA for the assessments, some areas of flood-affected counties were still impacted by floodwater delaying the initial, local assessments that lead to the Preliminary Damage Assessments.
+Additional counties can be added to the request for either Individual Assistance or Public Assistance damage assessments as the Missouri State Emergency Management Agency receives more information from local officials.
+At the time of the original request to FEMA for the assessments, some areas may still be affected by floodwater, for instance, or additional damage may not have been discovered during the initial, local assessments that lead to the Preliminary Damage Assessments.

 Participating jointly in the teams are local emergency managers and officials, SEMA, the Federal Emergency Management Agency and, for Individual Assistance, the U.S. Small Business Administration.